 - The number of safety features near schools.

-In addition to working directly with schools, the project coordinators work within communities to identify opportunities for shared use of facilities and Complete Streets to improve access to physical activity.
-For more information about the project, click here.
+In addition to working directly with schools, the project coordinators worked within communities to identify opportunities for shared use of facilities and Complete Streets to improve access to physical activity.

 Active Routes to School Resources